aurora-multiphysics/hypnos/docs/source/ComplexComponent.rst

 ComplexComponent
 ================

-This contains the ComplexComponent class and various subclasses.
+This contains the ComplexComponent class and subclasses.

 .. currentmodule:: cubism
 .. autoclass:: ComplexComponent